 Forecast growth for Australia's major trading partners has improved slightly to 4¾ per cent over the forecast period, above its trend rate of around 4 per cent.
 This reflects both the improved outlook in advanced economies and the increasing weight accorded to Australia's fast growing Asian partners.

 |Euro area||-0.4||1||1 1/2||1 1/2|

-(a) World, euro area, and other East Asia growth rates are calculated using GDP weights based on purchasing power parity (PPP), while growth rates for major trading partners are calculated using export weights.
+(a) World, euro area and other East Asia growth rates are calculated using GDP weights based on purchasing power parity (PPP), while growth rates for major trading partners are calculated using export trade weights.